Originally written in April 2015

 16. Winnipeg Jets (Atlanta Thrashers) — Darren Helm, F

 We’re continuing a run of picking players that will actually help a team as opposed to never making any impact whatsoever.
-Darren Helm has been a great depth player for the Detroit Red Wings for a number of years.
+Darren Helm has been a great depth player for the Detroit Red Wings and Colorado Avalanche for a number of years.
 With Winnipeg (Atlanta at the time), Helm could be given a chance at a bigger role in the lineup.

 Original Pick: RW Alex Bourret